 In this quick tip I’ll show you a simple option in your camera properties that you can use to maintain a two-point perspective to get a cleaner and more professional look for your architecture renders.
 While three-point perspective renders can be awesome, they also can negatively impact the look of architecture.
 This leads to problems like slanted walls which can affect the feeling of space for interiors.
 That’s why it’s common practice to keep a two-point perspective to maintain perfect vertical structures like walls, and this typically produces a more professional result.

 All the secrets to creating an amazing car in Blender are packed into this step-by-step course.
 Over 15 years of experience and 6 months of development bring you a Blender training course like no other.
 I’ll take you through every step of the creation process for creating a Corvette Stingray, including modeling, shading, rendering, and compositing.
 You’ll learn all the techniques you need to know to create flawless surfaces and impressive renders.
-Blender 2.8/2.9 Compatibility This course was recorded in 2.79, though the techniques are fully compatible with 2.8 and beyond.
+Blender 2.8/2.9 Compatibility This course was recorded in 2.79 but the techniques are fully compatible with 2.8 and beyond.
 I would still only recommend purchasing if you’re comfortable with 2.8+ though because of the UI changes. […]